-Last Updated on September 1, 2021 by hotelslash
+Last Updated on July 1, 2022 by HotelSlash Staff

 With ideal weather for most of the year, outdoor dining is an integral part of the Los Angeles restaurant experience.
 Whether you’re in the mood to savor rooftop views or seek a secluded garden away from traffic, L.A. has it.
 But it must be said that the city has a habit of tucking the best spots away from view.
 Luckily, we’ve done the work for you to find the best outdoor dining spots in Los Angeles.

 A.O.C.
 (8700 W. 3rd St.; 310-859-9859), Beverly Grove